Security, Data, Disk, and Device Disposal FAQ

 before they are released.

-Q. How do I scrub or overwrite a disk?
+Q. How might I scrub or overwrite a digital storage device?

 Q. What needs to be done before sending a machine to surplus?